JuliaSymbolics/SymbolicUtils.jl/index.md

 ```
 \out{rewrite1}

-The `@rule` macro takes a pair of patterns -- the matcher and the consequent (`@rule matcher => consequent`).
-If an expression matches the matcher pattern, it is rewritten to the consequent pattern. `~x` in the example is what is called a **slot variable** named `x`.
-In a matcher pattern, slot variables are place holders that match exactly one expression.
-When used on the consequent side they stand in for the matched expression.
-If a slot variable appears twice in a matcher pattern, then all corresponding matches must be equal (as tested by `Base.isequal` function).
+The `@rule` macro takes a pair of patterns -- the _matcher_ and the _consequent_ (`@rule matcher => consequent`).
+If an expression matches the matcher pattern, it is rewritten to the consequent pattern. `@rule` returns a callable object that applies the rule to an expression.

+`~x` in the example is what is a **slot variable** named `x`.
+In a matcher pattern, slot variables are placeholders that match exactly one expression.
+When used on the consequent side, they stand in for the matched expression.
+If a slot variable appears twice in a matcher pattern, all corresponding matches must be equal (as tested by `Base.isequal` function).
 Hence this rule says: if you see something added to itself, make it twice of that thing, and works as such.

 If you try to apply this rule to an expression where the two summands are not equal, it will return `nothing` -- this is the way a rule signifies failure to match.
 ```julia:rewrite2